yohman/workshop-leaflet/lab.md

 > ### Make it your own
 > Now that you have command over your maproom, modify it and make it your own.
 Try:
 > 1. Change the map marker location to a place of your interest
+> 1. Change the popup content
-> 1. Add relevant content in the header and sidebar sections
+> 1. Add relevant content in the header, sidebar, and footer sections
 > 1. Change the colors in the stylesheet, and if you are adventurous, change other stylesheet parameters
 > 1. Add more markers to the map, with appropriate popup content